jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_index_fragmentation.md

 ---

-{% include note.html content="Spotlight only checks large index files, that is Index files that have over 1000 pages." %}
+{% include note.html content="Spotlight only checks large index files, that is Index files that have exceeded the **Maximum Size** criteria (default 10MB).
+The Maximum Size criteria can be customized using the Connection Tags feature; refer to the **SQL Server \| Databases drilldown** documentation for more information." %}

 When the alarm is raised: